-Throughout the audio production and engineering degree program, college students are involved in hands-on exercises and real-world studio projects that enable them to apply their knowledge and refine their skills.
+Throughout the audio production and engineering degree program, college students are involved in hands-on exercises and real-world studio projects that enable them to apply their knowledge and refine their audio production and engineering skills.
 After mastering the core concepts, audio production and engineering degree program students learn artistic and technical skills: microphone technique, mixing, critical listening, session management, studio etiquette, people skills, and basic song composition and programming.
 Audio production and engineering degree program students are introduced to many facets of the audio production industry — from traditional studio work to live sound, post production, sound design, composition, A&R, marketing and distribution.

 In our advanced classes, audio production and engineering students hone their creative and technical skills while working with advanced recording, editing, mixing and mastering techniques, song arrangement, chord structure and harmony.
 At the end of the program, each college student presents a portfolio — a selection of his or her best work to date.
 This serves as a demo reel for potential employers and clients — an audio resume with professional content that highlights the graduate’s talent and skill.